geeknoid/Undertaker/README.md

   Mermaid format should be written.
 This diagram shows the dependencies between the assemblies in a visual format, making it easier to understand the relationships between them.

-* `--graph-dump` lets you specify the path to the file where the internal graph dump should be written.
+* `--graph-dumps` lets you specify the directory path where the internal graph dumps should be written.
-  This is a text file containing the graph of all the symbols and their references.
-This is useful for debugging and understanding the internal workings of the tool.
+  These are text files, one per processed assembly, containing the graph of all the symbols and their references.
+  This is useful for debugging and understanding the internal workings of this tool.

 * `--continue-on-load-errors` lets you specify that the program should continue to run even if some assemblies fail to load.